Getty Images/iStockphoto

 "It's clear that AI has potential and provides a value proposition, so the industry keeps investing in it.
 But these data centers are big and the easiest places to build data centers have already been taken," said Sebastien Jean, CTO at Phison Electronics.

-Tech companies need to be good corporate neighbors if they want to continue to receive permission to enter a community.
-In the future, if it becomes apparent the data centers are harming communities, there could be changes at the political or legal levels that make it difficult for data centers to operate, Jean said.
+Tech companies must be good corporate neighbors if they want to continue to receive permission to enter a community.
+In the future, if it becomes apparent that data centers harm communities, changes made at the political or legal levels could make it difficult for data centers to operate, Jean said.

-Instead of being reactive and trying to make changes after they've affected community members, tech companies are choosing to think of the community and not just focus on delivering technology results, he said.
+Instead of being reactive and trying to make changes after they've affected community members, tech companies are choosing to think of the community, not just about delivering technology results, while planning, he said.

 "We have to really consider the impact we're having on communities and put some real thought into being a good citizen and community member," Jean said.

-Community-first infrastructure approaches should be a collaborative effort, where community groups can reach out to IT companies with their concerns, he said.
+Community-first infrastructure approaches should be collaborative, where community groups can reach out to companies with their concerns, he said.
 Organizations can deliver on their sustainability promises using the same systems-based approach that technology companies regularly use.

 Key questions CIOs should ask providers